ktor-doc-jp/ktor-doc-jp/pages/servers/structure.md

 ## Health checks

-Depending on your application, you might want to create a health check in different ways.
+Depending on your application, you might want to use different ways to create a health check.
 The easiest way would be to enable an endpoint like `/health_check` that returns something like HTTP 200 `OK`, while optionally verifying your dependant services.
-That's up to you.
+It's completely up to you.

 You can also use the [StatusPages feature](/features/status-pages.html) to handle exceptions.